mtsoares/kubernetes-lab/Lab03/README.md

 # Lab 03

-In this lab, external access will be provided for both the example app and the WordPress app via services and ingress.
+In this lab, we will provide external access for both the example app and the WordPress app via services and ingress.

 ## Preparation